linode/docs/docs/guides/development/python/python-testing-frameworks-for-use-with-jupyter-notebook/index.md

 ***Test Failed*** 1 failures.
 {{< /output >}}

-One of the biggest advantages of this unit tester is that you really can use it from the command line, which means that you can create scripts to test larger projects.
-The problem is that the test instructions must appear in the individual files, so managing them can become an issue.
-The suggestion, in this case, is to combine DocTest modules with the UnitTest API, but then it might just be better to use UnitTest in the first place.
+One of the biggest advantages of Doctest is that you can use it from the command line.
+This means that you can create scripts to test larger projects.
+Since tests can be included as docstrings within your code, it can become unruly to manage your tests.
+For this reason, you may consider a more robust unit testing tool, like UnitTest.

-## Python PyTest Example
+### Pytest Unit Testing Example

-If you’re looking for a more feature-rich test tool, then PyTest may be what you’re looking for.
-You can use PyTest for unit, functional, and API testing, which makes it versatile in a way that many other products don’t emulate.
-This flexibility extends to a number of plug-ins that include:
+If you’re looking for a more feature-rich test tool, then Pytest is a good choice.
+You can use Pytest for unit, functional, and API testing, which makes it an extremely versatile tool.
+Pytest also lets you extend its functionality with plugins.
+Below is a list of some of pytest's most popular plugins:

 - **[Pytest-BDD](https://pytest-bdd.readthedocs.io/en/latest/)**: Provides support for Behavior Driven Development (BDD) using a subset of the [Gherkin language](https://cucumber.io/docs/gherkin/).